osankur/compRTMC/comprtmc/README.md

 ## Modeling
 - Explain the use of `_rt_events`.
 Typically one uses DEFINEs as predicates.
 - These predicates must be pairwise disjoint.
-- A single err define or variable must be used to mark the error, and the invariant must be exactly `INVARSPEC !err`.
+- A single error define or variable must be used to mark the error, and the invariant must be exactly `INVARSPEC !error`.
 - Avoid defining _rt_events as inputs.
-- TODO provide a basic example
+- TODO provide basic examples

 ## Future Work
 - Faster learning options: